-All graduate students can have 24-hour access to the three departmental computer labs (301, 302, and 314 Murray Hall).
+All graduate students can have 24-hour access to the three departmental computer labs in (301, 302, and 314 Social Sciences & Humanities (SSH).
 Students do need to be aware of the lab schedules and posted class times in the computer labs, but during non-scheduled times students are welcome and encouraged to make use of the computer labs.